SchenbergZY/manual/book/features/external_toc.md

 If you're building your book online in GitHub, the [deploy-book-workflow](../external/deploy-book-workflow/README.md) will deal with these files during the `teachbooks build` command.
 If you want to build the book locally, run the command `teachbooks build`.

-If the source file is from another book, the contents of the `requirements.txt`, `_config.yml` and `*.bib` file are merged to make sure the page has the same functionality as in the source repository.
-If this leads to compatibility issue, you'll be warned during the build.
-Furthermore, licenses of external books will be checked to avoid copyright issues.
+If the source file is from another book, the contents of the `requirements.txt`, `_config.yml` are checked for any missing/incompatible entries.
+If this leads to compatibility issue, you'll be warned during the build which will help you solve these dependencies or plugins manually by updating your main book's `_config.yml` and `requirements.txt`
+Additionally, any `references.bib` files are merged into your main book's `references.bib` file, and the licenses of the external content are validated to allow for re-use.
+External content without a permissive license will result in an error to try to prevent any accidental copyright infringement.

 ## Contribute